-As can be seen from the Plot N, the distribution of speech rate has almost no difference between the two gender groups: their density plots are nearly identical.
-The Plot N also do not provide any evidence for out-of-level linear dependency between the age and the speech rate, which means, that the change in age does not induce any change in speech rate.
-Hence, the usage of age and gender as main effects in regression will not provide any satisfactory results.
+As can be seen from the Plot 8, the distribution of speech rate has almost no difference between the two gender groups: their density plots are nearly identical.
+Plot 9 also does not provide any evidence for out-of-level linear dependency between the age and the speech rate, which means, that the change in age does not induce any change in speech rate.
+Hence, the usage of age and gender as the main effects in regression will not provide any satisfactory results.

 3.3.
 Statistical analysis